netgen-layouts/layouts-docs/cookbook/custom_block_view_types.rst

 ---------------------------------------

-You can disable any existing block view types or item view types to stop them from showing up in Block Manager app.
+You can disable any existing block view types or item view types to stop them from showing up in layout editing app.

 The following configuration shows an example how to disable a block view type: